 • Sending a text or reading one will take your eyes off the road for an average of 5 seconds.
 At 55 mph you’re covering over the length of a football field with all senses preoccupied.

-On the state level, many like California have taken steps to prevent what is labeled the “epidemic of distracted driving.”
+Most states, including California have taken steps to prevent distracted driving.
 Back in 2008, California banned drivers from talking on their cell phones while driving, which was then followed in 2009 with a ban on texting

 Massive information campaigns have also been launched to educate drivers about the dangers of distractions.
 The NHTSA asks that people spread the word among drivers they know and social networks.
 Parents also need to educate teens about the risks associated with distracted driving.
-That said, leading by example is what works best.
+Of course, leading by example is what works best.

 On a personal level, individuals should take the following steps to prevent distracted driving accidents:

-• The cell phone should only be reserved for use in times of an emergency.
+• Cell phones should only be used in an emergency.
 Make sure to move the vehicle to a safe spot if you need to take or make a call.

 • Limit the number of passengers in your car and have clear rules about the activities in the vehicle.